chrisgrieser/alfred-neovim-utilities/README.md

 ## Installation and setup
 1. Download the [latest release](https://github.com/chrisgrieser/alfred-neovim-utilities/releases).
 2. Run `:vim` once to create the local cache for the [online :help](https://neovim.io/doc/) search.
 This may take up to a minute.
+3. Optional: Change the search keywords to your liking in the workflow configuration.

 ## Credits
 - The plugin search would not be possible without the fantastic [Neovimcraft](https://neovimcraft.com/).